binary-butterfly/butterflyDataFilters/README.md

 ```

 ## Known issues

+Currently idea IDEs refuse to autocomplete anything imported from this package and mark any usages as unresolvable.
+If someone knows how to fix that, help would be very appreciated.

 This library was build for a specific dataset, following yagni (you aren't gonna need it) principles to some
 extent.